 Consider the latest WFM solutions as vast vessels of knowledge that capture those all-important average abandon rates now and in the past.
 Understanding historical data to predict the future helps contact centre leaders build proactive rather than reactive schedules.

 Most contact centres know the total number of calls they receive, the number answered and the number abandoned.
 Simply key this information into a WFM system using Erlang A to do all the work of calculating average patience times to give accurate schedules for staffing levels.
 The changes might only be small but can make all the difference between irate customers, abandoned contacts and a smooth customer experience.

 By taking average patience times into account and then using Erlang A to calculate the number of employees required to meet demand, and maintain service levels, typically fewer resources are needed.
 This can reduce the temptation to overstaff and therefore reduce costs too.

 With rising customer expectations of what good service means, abandonment rates are an extremely important indication of how well service levels are achieved.
-The problem is that most contact centers didn’t have the technology to view them easily or analyze them properly – until now.
+The problem is that most contact centres didn’t have the technology to view them easily or analyse them properly – until now.
 Fortunately, modern WFM systems promote intelligent resourcing.
-By tapping into real-time data, contact center managers have the power to predict how many agents they need regardless of channel with a little help from either Erlang C or Erlang A.
+By tapping into real-time data, contact centre managers have the power to predict how many agents they need regardless of channel with a little help from either Erlang C or Erlang A.

-At Calabrio, the laws of mathematics are essential to continual improvement and form an intrinsic part of our product development program.
-We apply both Erlang A and Erlang C principles to enhance and develop a comprehensive range of new technologies that drive efficiencies and performance in today’s contact centers.
+At Calabrio, the laws of mathematics are essential to continual improvement and form an intrinsic part of our product development programme.
+We apply both Erlang A and Erlang C principles to enhance and develop a comprehensive range of new technologies that drive efficiencies and performance in today’s contact centres.
 You simply choose the option that suits your set up best to give you the most benefit.